NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

  }
 ```

 Can you notice the difference?
-Strings don't have a definite size like `int..etc` So the only way computer can tell if a string is finished is by the literal character `\0`. so what I meant in the loop was as long as the don't encounter that symbol, just keep incrementing count and that solved my problem for `counting letters`.
+Strings don't have a definite size like `int..etc` So the only way a computer can tell if a string is finished is by the literal character `\0`. so what I meant in the loop was as long as they don't encounter that symbol, just keep incrementing count and that solved my problem for `counting letters`.

 Translating this to python was a piece of cake, you just had to use the `len` function and python would handles thing for you itself.

 There are two other functions as well, in which we are supposed to count words and the sentences and that was fairly simple, you just had to edit this same logic and change conditions and everything was good to go.

 The next challenge I faced in implementing this problem was the Coleleuma.. formula, whatever the hell it is called, I don't care.
 So, I didn't know that you had to implement it in code.
-I had no clue what to do with it, but after sometime and help, I figured out that you are just supposed to apply the formula in code and that's it.
+I had no clue what to do with it, but after some time and help, I figured out that you are just supposed to apply the formula in code and that's it.

-And with that I ended up solving this problem set as well.
+And with that, I ended up solving this problem set as well.
 Freedom finally!

 There is another problem set called `DNA` after `readability` but, I didn't solve it.
 It had too much biology in it.
 I am not doing that shit again.
 I already solved another version of `DNA` in week 5 but this time?
 Hell nah!
 I ain't doing that.
 Perhaps in the future...maybe.